varya/bem-articles-tmp/start-from-project-stub.en.md

 border="0"/>

 #### Redefining BEMHTML
-You need an additional container DOM node to make the page centered.
+You need an additional container DOM node to center the page.
 So, we define template implementation for `b-page` block by creating the same block on the project level.
 We are going to use `BEMHTML` as a templating language.